kanisterio/kanister/examples/cockroachdb/README.md

 ## Introduction

-This chart bootstraps a three node Cockroachdb deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a three node CockroachDB deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites